busha-nyc/pcnadmnp/readme.md

 Core set of details for each of the awardees in the program.

 ## Events Tracking

 Maintain details about upcoming and past events including: seminars, fundraisers, board meetings, elections, filing deadlines.

 ## Donor Management

-Track esse, Intial details about Donors and their statuses (i.e Active, Egnaged, Identified)
+Track essential details about Donors and their statuses (i.e Active, Egnaged, Identified).

 ## Vendor Services

-Track details for the key vendor relations that we have PCN-KIDS Awardees
+Track details for the key vendor relations that we have PCN-KIDS Awardees.